 The city has a great significance both for Jews and for Arabs, which makes it, like Jerusalem, a tug of war who gets to own the city.

 We went to visit the Ibrahimi mosque, a very important mosque in the old town.
 We had to pass 2 Israeli Checkpoints just to get there.
-Narrow claustrophopic turning doors and a soldier aiming a machine rifle directly at me with his finger on the trigger when entering; not the most enjoyable experience in my life…
+Narrow claustrophopic turning doors and a soldier aiming a machine rifle directly at me with his finger on the trigger when entering.
+What a terrible experience to have to go through every day.

-a couple a years ago Baruch Goldstein, one of the more crazy settlers, entered the mosque and shot somewhat 27 muslims praying.
+A couple a years ago Baruch Goldstein, one of the more crazy settlers, entered the mosque and shot somewhat 27 muslims praying.
 He is considered a martyr for the settlers in Hebron and a hero.
-The thought that the soft carpet on which I was standing barefooted was once blood soaked really nauseated me.
+The thought that the soft carpet on which I was standing barefooted was once blood soaked almost made me vomit.

 We walked around a bit in the ghost town part of the center that wasn’t inhabited by anyone (‘safety zone’).
 It totally felt like a war zone, and we discovered our Palestinian guide would not be able to be there if he wouldn’t be guiding us.
 When approaching the entry to a settlement, he couldn’t even walk with us anymore.
 A soldier on a roof shouted at us “DO YOU LOVE ISRAEL??” with his rifle in his arms and an smug smile on his face, leaving almost all of us speechless.